Banowany/SimpleRunTracker/README.md

 # TODO frontend
 [x] Create empty project for frontend in react
-[x] Create DTO for completed traing instances
+[x] Create DTO for completed training instances
-[x] Create Service for get and post training instances [x] Create page which list all of trainings as list [x] Create page with calendar view
+[x] Create Service for get and post training instances [x] Create page which lists all trainings as a list [x] Create page with calendar view
 [x] Add training view into calendar
-[x] Add button and modal for creaing new training
+[x] Add button and modal for creating new training
-[x] Refreshing the calendar with new traing
+[x] Refresh the calendar with new training
-[x] Clear data from adding modal after leave or save [x] Create page with data summarry
+[x] Clear data from adding modal after leave or save [x] Create page with data summary
-[x] Add rooting
+[x] Add routing
-[x] Create dto for planned traing
+[x] Create dto for planned training
-[x] Add to Service option of get and post planned traing [x] Add view for planned traing in calendar
+[x] Add to Service option of get and post planned training [x] Add view for planned training in calendar
 [x] Add button for planned training
 [x] Add editing possibility
-[ ] Creating notification for nearest traing day before [x] Add verification of data
+[ ] Creating notification for nearest training day before [x] Add verification of data
 [x] Disable verification on comment and average heart rate and planned pace